Forethought-Technologies/AutoChain/docs/index.md

 There are two modes for running workflow tests.
 Interactively or running all test cases.
-For example in `autochain/workflows_evaluation/conversational_agent_eval /change_shipping_address_test.py`, it has already defined a few test cases.
+For example in `autochain/workflows_evaluation/conversational_agent_eval /change_shipping_address_test.py`, there are already a few example test cases.

 Running all the test cases defined in the test: